The information in this article is up to date for tax year 2024 (returns filed in 2025).

-In 2021, 90% of people e-filed their tax returns.
+90% of people e-file their tax returns.
 And it’s no surprise why.
 Thanks to technology, there’s no reason to prepare your return by hand and mail it in.
+With online tools and services, you can easily and safely prepare and file your federal income tax returns electronically, making it a cost-effective option.
 E-filing is the faster, easier, and more accurate way to do your taxes.
 Once you try it, you’ll never go back to paper again.
 Here are five great reasons to make the switch.

-According to the IRS, taxpayers who manually prepare their return are 20 times more likely to make mistakes than e-filers.
+According to the IRS, taxpayers who manually prepare their return are 20 times more likely to make mistakes than those who file electronically.
 Errors on your return can slow down your refund or lead to an IRS audit.

 Using a tax preparation program like ezTaxReturn can help you get your taxes right the first time.
 You’ll be guided through each section of your return using a simple question-and-answer format.
 Based on your responses, the program will help you claim the credits and deductions you rightfully deserve to maximize your refund or pay less in taxes.
 There’s no need to worry about tracking down the right IRS forms or whether your math is correct because the software does the hard work for you.
 As long as you provide accurate answers, you’ll get accurate results.